Kindle Create helps you format your Kindle ebook quickly and easily.

-One is to upload .pdf files for comic books.
-The other is to work with text-heavy textbooks, cookbooks and music books.
+One is to upload .pdf files for comic books, and the other is to work with text-heavy textbooks, cookbooks, and music books.

 For most authors, however, you will choose the first option and start working from your Word file to format Kindle ebooks or print books.